rodneyknaap/ATX-286_PCAT-REV4-QFP-FPGA_mainboard/README.md

 - LPT port
 - clock division for the system timer and UART

-In the smaller QFP Cyclone II FPGA we will have enough logic capacity to replace all the core AT controller chips. (hopefully but so far it appears so)
+In the smaller QFP Cyclone II FPGA we will have enough logic capacity to replace all the core AT controller chips.
+Hopefully this will work out, but so far it appears to be the case so that's the plan with this project.

-In addition we will attempt to create EMS memory which operates identically to the REV3D EMS by manipulating the system bus.
+In addition we will attempt to create EMS memory functionality which operates identically to the REV3E EMS by manipulating the system bus.
-The remaining logic capacity will hopefully support developing the new system control model.
+The remaining logic capacity will then hopefully support developing the new system control model.

 The project will consist of a Micro ATX form factor mainboard, there are 6 SRAMs on the mainboard which can be used used for XMS and EMS memory intended to support running RealDOOM with drivers developed by sqpat:
 https://github.com/sqpat/RealDOOM